5late/Newb-Config/README.md

 **INFO:** The script will *only* work with 'y'.
 Answers such as 'yes', 'ok', 'sure' will not be accepted.

 After answering the prompts, the installation should be complete.

+## Updating

+### Repoless (default)

+Updating Newb-Config to the newest changes on GitHub is very simple.
+When installed, Newb-Config automatically copies scripts and creates an alias named ``ncupdate``.

+Running ``ncupdate`` from anywhere in the system will automatically update Newb-Config by creating a temporary directory (``tmp-nc``), and downloading files into the directory.

+The script then copies all of the new scripts to the config directory located in the users home, and deletes the temporary directory.

+This process is known as REPOLESS mode, and is the recommended way of updating Newb-Config.

+### Repo

+To update Newb-Config using REPO mode, you will be required to change directory into either ``Newb-Config`` or ``Newb-Config/bin``.

+Once you are in the directory, directly run the executable script with ``bin/update`` or ``./update``.

+The script will prompt you to choose REPOLESS or REPO mode.
+To use REPO mode, enter ``r``.
+(You can skip this step by running the command with the argument ``r`` - ``bin/install r``.)

+The script will ``git pull`` any new changes, and copy all files to the config directory in the users home.

+This method is useful to keep the repository up to date, but it can only be run from the ``Newb-Config`` or ``Newb-Config/bin`` directories.

 ## Packages